Who Can Approach God?

 Many believe King David wrote the following psalm when preparing to bring the Ark of the Covenant to Jerusalem.
-The excerpt below asks and answers a fundamental question:
+The text asks and answers a fundamental question:

 Who may ascend into the hill of the Lord?